“When CRM storyboarding met real time data and decided to have a torrid affair!”

 As the world grows faster and more electronic around us, the streams of data being generated can & are being used to mould how applications behave with people.
 It goes by many names: Recommendation engines, Artificial Intelligence, Behavioural adaptation, Personalisation etc. But what they all boil down to is fluid adaptation to real time data.
 As you learn, you (or your machine) grow more confident about users and usage patterns and modify the behaviour of your product accordingly.
 Or you begin with a hypothesis, supported by data, and keep learning and refining your product according to the streams of data coming in.

 True artificial intelligence can only be gotten from a deep learning engine that looks at everything.
 By everything I mean, every single piece of data generated by every single individual, piece of content, application, server, web, location, interaction, sound, image etc. It learns through recognition of patterns.
 “So, every time the light turns red, this guy stops the car, I must stop at every red light.”
 “Or that shape corresponds with a human nose, so it must be a nose.”
 These are simple observations, but they grow more complex as layers and dimensions of data are added to them.
 Every piece of data is connected together through a complex web of decisions.
 Its these decisions that the artificial intelligence takes so that the probability of hitting the desired outcome is high.
 Its mostly automatic if you train the engine right.
-But it needs much too much data to reliably learn and be accurate in its actions.
-Google’s Deep Learning Engine had to be exposed to 10 million videos of dogs and cats to be able to reliably recognize the animals in video.
-But a job site can suggest skills in the resume that have the most probability of finding a job.
+It needs data to reliably learn and be accurate in its actions.
+Data that you can design to provide.
+Tell it what it has to learn, give it direction and watch it burn.
+A job site can suggest skills in the resume that have the most probability of finding a job.
 A travel assistant app can reliably predict what you want to order to eat in the morning after a heavy night out in a city away from home.
 Its all here if you have the numbers.

 If you cannot generate mountains of data, you can still personalize, recommend and adapt to user behaviour.
 This type of adaptation is called real time recommendation.
 It takes real time data generated by multiple entities related to each other be it users, content, products, etc and adapts against set rules and parameters.
 The rules, or flags, you have to set beforehand.
 The disadvantage is that if there’s a new piece of data and it doesn’t recognize it as a ‘pattern’ it doesn’t adapt to it.
 Like all UX processes, building a recommendation engine is an iterative experience.
 You as human designers are set on recognizing, learning and analyzing patterns, and growing the capability of the engine to ‘learn’ by adding to it more dimensions & algorithms.
 The longer a recommendation engine runs, and the more its paid attention to, the more data it gets to ‘feed’ on and form patterns, the more effective it is.
 Amazon’s shopping recommendation engine, or Netflix’s movie recommender are two such examples of recommenders that have been learning, adapting and growing for some time now.
 These recommenders work on real time implicit cues like reading, swiping, sharing, buying, adding to cart etc. The classic recommendation system remains in the background, always invisible, yet always working.